bliang01/homework2_solution/README.md

    </code></pre>

+   See the example notebook `Scratch.nb` for a demonstrations.
 Answer the following questions about your implementation:

    * Does this function have a contiguous memory access pattern?
    * Assuming the cache create a copy of memory *at* and *after* a requested /